Exploring the Hidden Charms of Kyoto, Japan

 Lunch with a View at Arashiyama

 No visit to Kyoto is complete without exploring Arashiyama.
-I made my way to the Bamboo Grove, where towering stalks of green created an ethereal tunnel.
+Exploring the Hidden Charms of Kyoto, Japan I made my way to the Bamboo Grove, where towering stalks of green created an ethereal tunnel.
 For lunch, I opted for a riverside restaurant offering seasonal kaiseki cuisine—an artful arrangement of locally sourced dishes.
 The view of the Togetsukyo Bridge against the backdrop of forested mountains was nothing short of magical.

 The Golden Hour at Kinkaku-ji